2

 hello world

-Watching for changes to 2 files...
-(Ctrl-C to exit)
+Watching for changes...
+(Enter to re-run, Ctrl+C to exit)

 Now whenever you make changes to the script file, it will automatically get re-compiled and re-run.
 This is much faster than running it over and over manually, and is convenient when you are actively working on a single script to try and get it right.

-You can open up a REPL with access to the functions in a Scala Script by running amm with the --predef flag.
-For example, given the following script:
+You can open up a REPL with access to the functions in a Scala file by running the :repl command on the specific script file.
+For example, given the following definition:

 You can then open a REPL with access to it as follows: